Across the board

 - conduct an annual review of the School’s progress and performance in meeting its objectives

-- establish a whistleblower procedure
+- establish a whistleblower policy

 - maintain the solvency of the school.